sh2276/4701_audio_project/chatbot/README.md

    - Display the response in the chat
    - Convert the response to speech and play it

+## Environment Variables

+The application uses a `.env` file to store sensitive information like API keys.
+This file is:
+- Not tracked by Git (added to .gitignore)
+- Not included in the executable package
+- Required for the application to function properly

+When distributing the application:
+1. Provide a `.env.sample` file with placeholder values
+2. Instruct users to rename it to `.env` and add their own API keys
+3. Never include your actual API keys in the distributed files

 ## Troubleshooting

 - **Microphone Access**: Ensure your browser has permission to access your microphone
 - **API Key**: Verify your Gemini API key is correctly set in the `.env` file
 - **Piper TTS**: Make sure Piper is installed and the model files are accessible
 - **CORS Issues**: If you encounter CORS errors, ensure the backend is running and accessible
+- **Executable Issues**: If the executable doesn't start, check that the `.env` file is properly configured

 ## License